 The Archangel Michael Vanquishing the Devil, an action-packed scene by Tintoretto, is a brilliant example of the painter's artistic style.
 He loved group scenes full of theatrical performances.
 The entire environment is saturated in divine light.
 The angels are driving away Satan, who is portrayed as the seven-headed dragon.
 One of the angels uses a lance to cast him back down to hell.
 This forms the dynamic axis which gives the painting its intense and active feel.

 The Dresden Triptych is a tiny hinged altarpiece completed by the early Netherlandish painter Jan van Eyck in 1437.
 Considering it is such a small piece, the painting may have been used for private prayers in a household or as a portable altarpiece for a wealthy clergyman.
 The triptych is embedded in a beautiful golden frame with script engraved along the edges.
 The structure built around the painting served to both highlight the art and protect it from damage.
-In the centre of the frame depicts the Virgin and Child sitting inside a magnificent cathedral or church.
+In the center of the frame depicts the Virgin and Child sitting inside a magnificent cathedral or church.
 They are sitting upon a large, canopied throne with dozens of ornate columns flanking either side of the chair.
 The columns are dark, painted with red, orange and grey, conveying a "sense of airy silence".

 Mary is draped in a dark red and richly embroidered gown.
 This dress is the most eye-catching part of the frame and you are drawn into her.
 Contrasted against the dark red is the naked baby, with his hands outstretched, asking the people to come to him, and "Learn of me, for I am meek and lowly in heart".